trinkles/Real-Estate-MERN/README.md

 - React Router Dom (to import BrowserRouter, Routes, Route, and Link)
 - React Icons

+Backend
+- Express
+- Nodemon

+Move repo by using `mv git`

 and more... to be added later.